nepfaff/iiwa_setup/README.md

-The FRI source can be downloaded from [here](https://mitprod-my.sharepoint.com/:u:/g/personal/nepfaff_mit_edu/EdUdfStUexZKqlfwKLTKOyUBmpoI3H1ylzit-813TMV1Eg?e=HRWaIv) and installed using the following instructions:
+The FRI source can be downloaded from [here](https://mitprod-my.sharepoint.com/:u:/g/personal/nepfaff_mit_edu/EdUdfStUexZKqlfwKLTKOyUBmpoI3H1ylzit-813TMV1Eg?e=HRWaIv) and installed using the following instructions (from the driver repo):
 ```bash
 cd kuka-fri
 unzip /path/to/your/copy/of/FRI-Client-SDK_Cpp-1_7.zip